erikbern/ann-benchmarks/README.rst

    :align: center

 Note that KGraph has a substantial performance regression in the latest version.
 Once the author has confirmed and fixed, I will rerun the KGraph benchmarks.

+Also note that NMSLIB saves indices in the directory indices.
+If the tests are re-run using a different seed and/or a different number of queries, the content of this directory should be deleted.

 Testing
 -------